-What Can a Handyman Do in Kalamazoo, Michigan?
+What Can a Handyman Do Without a License in Kalamazoo, Michigan?

 In Michigan, most “handyman” work is legal without a state contractor license as long as you do not perform regulated trades (electrical/plumbing/mechanical/HVAC) and you stay under Michigan’s home-improvement registration threshold.
 For residential repair/alteration work, Michigan generally requires a state Home Improvement Contractor (HIC) registration once a job is $600 or more (labor + materials).
 In Kalamazoo, you also need to follow city permitting rules (even if you’re exempt from state registration) and may need a city business registration depending on how/where you operate.